-We are committed to ensuring that every child, including those with special educational needs, has access to a high quality education.
+We are committed to ensuring every child, including those with special educational needs, has access to a high-quality education.

 Education is a vital part of your children’s lives.
 It gives them the opportunity to learn and socialise with others, and develop friendships and the tools they need to become active members of their communities.

 Choosing the right school for your children is an important decision and you should consider all the options, especially if you have a child with special educational needs.